molpopgen/fwdpy11/_sources/misc/developersguide.md

 :::{warning}
 `conda` users **must** install all of these dependencies using that system, including the compilers!
 See [here](https://docs.conda.io/projects/conda-build/en/latest/resources/compiler-tools.html) for info about `conda` compilers for Linux and for macOS.

-The `requirements/` folder of the source code repository contains a list of minimal `conda` dependencies that we use for CI.
 :::

 #### Python